 Shaping Shared Solutions: A Workshop in Clinical Ethics Mediation

-Develop techniques, and clarify principles, to guide sound solutions in end of life care, including:
+Participants (which included healthcare practitioners, academic staff and researchers) developed techniques, and clarified principles, to guide sound solutions in end of life care.

 - The need for clinical ethics consultation.

 - The techniques of mediation.

 - How practice is informed by ethical principle.

 Shaping Shared Solutions was presented by Professor Nancy Dubler (NYU), with Dr Peter Saul (Intensivist, John Hunter Hospital, Newcastle) and Professor Cameron Stewart (Legal Practitioner, Sydney Law School, University of Sydney) in Sydney, and Dr Natasha Michael (Palliative Care Physician, Cabrini Hospital) and Dr Bernadette Tobin (Director, Plunkett Centre for Ethics, Australian Catholic University) in Melbourne.

 Nancy Neveloff Dubler LL.B. is Consultant for Bioethics at the New York City Health and Hospitals Corporation.
 She is Professor Emerita at the Albert Einstein College of Medicine and former director of the Division of Bioethics at Montefiore Medical Centre and the Albert Einstein College of Medicine.